Your 10-minute tour

 • Score 70 or higher

-No mediocre swaps.
-If we can't find at least one alternative scoring 70+, we won't show this section at all rather than waste your time.
+No marginal swaps.
+We only suggest alternatives that score at least 10 points higher than what you scanned.
+If nothing meaningfully better exists, we won't show this section at all rather than waste your time.

 • Allergen-safe